XuanwuAI/CodeRetrX/README.md

 CodeRetrX provides a powerful programmatic interface through the `coderetrx_filter` and `llm_traversal_filter` API, which enables flexible code analysis and retrieval across different search strategies and filtering modes.

-The core API combines multiple search strategies with two-stage filtering to balance recall and precision:

-The coderetrx_filter implmented stragties designed by us.
+The coderetrx_filter implements stragties designed by us.
 It offers a cost-effective semantic recall approach for large-scale repositories, achieving approximately 80% recall with only about 20% of the resource consumption in practical tests(line_per_symbol strategy) — the larger the repository, the greater the savings.

+The llm_traversal_filter provides the most comprehensive and accurate analysis, ideal for establishing ground truth.
+For small-scale repositories, this strategy can also be a good choise.

 #### Using coderetrx_filter with symbol_name strategy

 ```python
 from coderetrx.retrieval import coderetrx_filter